tinybannedbooklibrary/tinybannedbooklibrary/README.md

 The govenor of Florida, Ron DeSantis signed into law the "Stop Woke Act", which prohibits in-school discussions about racism, oppression, LBGTQ+ issues and economic inequity.
 This is a testing ground for more bills and for more laws to be passed.
 Republican city and state governments have been passing their own bills and laws to attempt to censor schools and public libraries but these efforts have been localized in specific areas.However, if republicans gain control of the government in the next national election, we can expect to see these books possibly banned from all schools and public libraries.

 ### Florida State Ban List - Thanks to PEN America
 This is an incomplete list of the top most banned books in the state of Florida.
 This list is incomplete because some of these books are not available at the moment.
 This was updated Feburary of 2023.
-Sourec: https://pen.org/banned-books-florida/
+Source: [https://pen.org/banned-books-florida/  ](https://pen.org/banned-books-florida/)
 1. [The Haters by Jesse Andrews ](https://annas-archive.org/md5/f1bd42e24e0aba9c964e728da6ee79a5)
 2. [Damsel by Elana K. Arnold ](https://annas-archive.org/md5/299864258493e7a3fd559ed173ec4cd9)
 3. [Infandous by Elana K. Arnold ](https://annas-archive.org/md5/406fc2552df6db786f0b7ea5dd6e5cb9)